 Phoenix, Arizona, is the fifth-largest city in the United States with about 1.6 million residents.
 It is also considered to be the hottest major city in the country, having set a record of 31 consecutive days with temperatures above 110 F (43 C) in summer 2023.
-Phoenix depends on the Colorado River for over a third of its water supply, but there are questions about how much water and energy will eventually be available to serve the rapidly growing metropolitan area, especially in such extreme heat.
-Current earth system models struggle to accurately capture precipitation and energy resilience in the Southwestern United States, especially in relation to the summertime North American Monsoon.
+Phoenix depends on the Colorado River for over a third of its water supply, but there are questions about how much water will eventually be available to serve the rapidly growing metropolitan area, especially in such extreme heat.
+Current earth system models struggle to accurately capture precipitation in the Southwestern United States, especially in relation to the summertime North American Monsoon.

-The Atmospheric Radiation Measurement (ARM) user facility will support a field campaign in the Phoenix area that aims to study how the urban and desert interface influences convection and precipitation within earth energy systems.
-The Desert-Urban SysTem IntegratEd AtmospherIc Monsoon (DUSTIEAIM, pronounced "dusty-aim") campaign is expected to operate from April 2026 through September 2027.
+The Atmospheric Radiation Measurement (ARM) user facility will support a field campaign in the Phoenix area that aims to study how the urban and desert environments influence convection and precipitation.
+The Desert-Urban SysTem IntegratEd AtmospherIc Monsoon (DUSTIEAIM, pronounced "dusty-aim") campaign is expected to operate from April 2026 to September 2027.